elsultaan/sultan-weapon-foley/README.md

 ## Disclaimer :heavy_exclamation_mark:

-The sounds in this repository were recorded using an SM900 microphone fitted with a pop filter, however lack any kind of denoising.
+The sounds in this repository were recorded using an SM900 microphone fitted with a pop filter, however they lack any kind of denoising.

 ## Usage :necktie: